farzadrastegar/dockerhub-images/met-all-in-one/README.md

 ### Note

-If you are using an old version of Docker, you might need to add the `--runtime=nvidia` option to the `docker run` command above.
+If you are using an old version of Docker, you might need to add the `--runtime=nvidia` switch to the `docker run` command above.
 See [this](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html) for more info.